 BASICS (Bold Action to Stop Infections in Clinical Settings) is a new initiative that will transform healthcare and reduce healthcare-associated infections (HAIs) by at least 50%.
-These infections affect an estimated 46 million people globally every year, leading to death, debilitating illness and an alarming rise in antimicrobial resistance and superbugs.
+These infections affect an estimated 46 million people globally every year, leading to death, debilitating illness, tremendous healthcare cost burdens and an alarming rise in antimicrobial resistance.

 Developed by Save the Children, The London School of Hygiene and Tropical Medicine, WaterAid and Kinnos, BASICS uses the latest evidence to revolutionize how health systems can significantly reduce infections by institutionalizing simple, low-cost hygiene standards.
-It will demonstrate impact in four high-burden countries in Asia and Africa, starting in maternity and neonatal wards where infection risk is extremely high.
+It will demonstrate impact in high-burden countries, starting in maternity and neonatal wards where the risk of infection is extremely high.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add email@example.com to your contact list.